 Fr.
-Carl Arico is a founding member and the vice president of Contemplative Outreach, Ltd. Since Contemplative Outreach's beginnings in 1984, Fr.
+Carl Arico is a founding member and current Governing Board member of Contemplative Outreach, Ltd. Since Contemplative Outreach's beginnings in 1984, Fr.
 Arico has been an integral part of the organization's growth and development.
-As vice president, Fr.
+As a Governing Board member, Fr.
 Arico considers himself as the "middle linebacker" of the organization, ready as needed to perform various duties.

 Among his many contributions throughout the years, Fr.
 Arico served on the Board of Trustees from 1984 to 2000 and has been on the Board of Advisors since 2001.
 Fr.
 Arico has traveled extensively in the United States and internationally to present workshops and direct retreats for both priests and laypeople.
 In addition, he has been continually involved in the enrichment of Contemplative Outreach chapters and in the conception and implementation of many of the organization's programs.
 He has been part of the Lectio Divina Service Team since its beginning in 1998 and is a participating team member for the Contemplative Life Program and the Heartfulness Program.
 He also is currently serving on the Gift Committee, which is dedicated to ensuring the legacy of Fr.
 Thomas Keating.
 Fr.
 Arico oversees the production of the Contemplative Outreach Annual Conference videos and the United in Prayer video series.
 He also recently served as the co-chair of the 20th Anniversary Fundraising Tour (2002-2007), during which enrichment programs were presented to over 30 chapters across the country and 2.5 million dollars were pledged to the Contemplative Outreach ministry.
 In the 1990s, Fr.
 Arico was the main editor of the first Resource Manual, known as "the red book," which offers details about giving workshops on various topics related to Contemplative Outreach's mission.
 Fr.
 Arico takes great joy in helping provide such resources to people in the network, empowering them to carry on the vision of Contemplative Outreach.